ScalHive/scalhive-content/content/en/Privacy-statement.md

 Unless we are asked not to, we may also use your data to contact you with information about ScalHive’s business, services and events, and other information which may be of interest to you.
-Should visitors subsequently choose to unsubscribe from mailing lists or any registrations, we will provide instructions on the appropriate webpage, in our communication to the individual, or the individual may contact us by email to team@scalhive.com.
+Should visitors subsequently choose to unsubscribe from mailing lists or any registrations, we will provide instructions on the appropriate webpage, in our communication to the individual, or the individual may contact us by email to **team at scalhive.com**.

 Our websites do not collect or compile personal data for the dissemination or sale to outside parties for consumer marketing purposes or host mailings on behalf of third parties.
 If there is an instance where such information may be